api3dao/oev-docs/docs/reference/ois/latest/index.md

 operation whereas the requester does not pass any argument.
 While the API operation returns any token value based on a path parameter `id`, Airnode will only allow one particular token per Airnode endpoint.
-This is done using `fixedOOperationParameters` rather than normal `parameters`.
-By applying a `value` to `fixedOOperationParameters` for each Airnode endpoint, only the token in the `value` can be returned to the requester.
+This is done using `fixedOperationParameters` rather than normal `parameters`.
+By applying a `value` to `fixedOperationParameters` for each Airnode endpoint, only the token in the `value` can be returned to the requester.

 ```json